 3. Davidson, R. J. (State University of New York at Purchase), Schwartz, G. E. (Yale University), Saron, C., Bennett, J. (State University of New York at Purchase), & Goleman, D. J. Frontal versus parietal EEG asymmetry during positive and negative affect.
-A variety of data suggest that positive and negative affect may be differentially Interalized in the human brain.
+A variety of data suggest that positive and negative affect may be differentially lateralized in the human brain.
 This report describes an experiment which explored the differential effect of positive versus negative affect on parietal and frontal brain regions.
 Seventoen right-handed subjects were exposed to portions of a television show judged to vary in emotional content.
-Subjects were asked to press down on a pressure-sensitive knob according to how much they disliked and to let up according to how much they liked the program, with hand use counterbalanced across subjects.
-These pressure changes, along with EEG filtered for 8-13 Hz recorded from F4.
-F2.
-P4 and P3 referenced to C2 were digitized and printed every 30 sec.
-Two epochs representing the most positively and compared on parietal and frontal asymmetry as reflected in the ratio R-L/R+L alpha.
+Subjects were asked to press down on a pressure-sensitive knob according to how much they disliked and to let up according to how much they liked the program, with hand use counterbal-anced across subjects.
+These pressure changes, along with EEG filtered for 8-13 Hz recorded from F4, F3, P4 and Ps referenced to C2 were digitized and printed every compared on parietal and frontal asymmetry as reflected in the ratio R-L/R+L alpha.
 The results revealed a significant Region (Frontal vs Parietal) × Affective Valence (positive vs negative) interaction.
 During positive affect, the frontal leads display greater relative left hemisphere activation compared with negative affect and vice versa.
 Parietal asymmetry does not discriminate between these conditions, but does show right hemisphere activation during both.

-A second experiment was conducted (Schwartz, Davidson, & Saron) during which self-generated positive and negative affective imagery served as the main inde"During positive affect, the frontal leads display greater relative left hemisphere activation compared with negative affect and vice versa"
+A second experiment was conducted (Schwartz, Davidson, & Saron) during which self-generated positive and negative affective imagery served as the main inde-

+"During positive affect, the frontal leads display greater relative left hemisphere activation compared with negative affect and vice versa"